mayankrd/terraform-poc/README.md

 # Terraform POC
-Terraform - Infrastructure as Code boilerplate for AWS as cloud provider.
+Terraform - Infrastructure as Code boilerplate for AWS as cloud service provider

 ## Getting Started
 This code builds an AWS infrastructure having: